buds-lab/energystar-plus-plus/warehouse.md

       filter(COLD_SUM <= 100)
     ```

-16. **Percent Heated plus Percent Cold Storage must be less than or equal to 100%** <br/>Analytical Filter – Values exceed what is physically expected to be possible. <br/>Number Remaining: 475. <br/>Difference: +3.
+16. **Percent Heated plus Percent Cold Storage must be less than or equal to 100%** <br/>Analytical Filter â€“ Values exceed what is physically expected to be possible. <br/>Number Remaining: 475. <br/>Difference: +3.

     ``` r
     w15 = w14 %>%